bpftrace/bpftrace/docs/language.md

 The struct support is the same as bcc and based on available kernel headers.
 This means that many, but not all, structs will be available, and you may need to manually define structs.

-If the kernel has BTF (BPF Type Format) data, all kernel structs are always available without defining them.
+With BTF (BPF Type Format), kernel structs are always available without defining them.
 For example:

 ```
 kprobe:vfs_open {